-This is the second part of our two-part blog addressing life insurance and accidental death or dismemberment claims where the injury or death is alcohol-related.
-We invite you to review Part I of this blog, which discusses the general approaches applied by courts considering coverage of fatal accidents where alcohol intoxication contributes to a motor vehicle accident.
+This blog addresses life insurance and accidental death or dismemberment claims where the injury or death is alcohol-related.
 The best way to understand how alcohol-related injuries or deaths are handled under life insurance and ADD policies is to consider a few examples:

 Benefits Denied to Beneficiaries

 The insured died in a car crash when his vehicle struck a telephone pole.
 The driver’s BAC level was .247 percent according to the toxicology report.
 The policy included an exclusion for deaths caused “directly or indirectly” by intoxication.
 The policy defined the term “intoxication” as having a BAC that exceeded the legal limit for DUI/DWI in the jurisdiction.
 The trial court granted summary judgment for the insurance company on the grounds that a reasonable person would consider the driver’s intoxication as the cause of the fatal crash.
 The Alaska Supreme Court affirmed the trial court.
 See Morgan v.
 Fortis Benefits Insurance Company, 107 P.3d 267 (Alaska 2005)

 Benefits Granted to Beneficiaries (LaAsmar v.
 Phelps Dodge Corporation Life, Accidental Death & Dismemberment and Dependent Life Insurance Plan)